The Great Tech Disconnect

 - Nordstrom (NYSE:JWN).
 Trades at 14x 2017 EPS consensus, 13x 2018 EPS consensus.

-Already we can see a massive difference: all of these equities are at depressed multiples.
+Already we can see a massive difference: All of these equities are at depressed multiples.
 By and large, the depressed multiples might be warranted due to the online threat.

 However, it should also be said that these companies are shifting to online selling as well.
 Surprisingly, 23% of Nordstrom's revenues are already made online.
 Arguably, these stores can have some advantages selling online since it's much easier for a customer to try their wares physically, or most importantly for apparel, to return items easily.
 This is turning into widespread double-digit growth for their online initiatives.
 This growth is compensating SSS (Same-Store Sales) erosion to the point where J.C.
 Penney, Kohl's and Nordstrom basically expect around flat SSS for 2017.